 Key scorecard findings:

-Take a closer look at scorecard findings by exploring Milbank Memorial Fund's dashboard tools and a recorded webinar.
+Take a closer look at the thematic report findings by exploring Milbank Memorial Fund's dashboard tools, accompanying blog post and recorded webinar.

 This dashboard measures key primary care indicators over the past decade for the nation and across states as the data were available.